 But you may wish to know more about the past.

 Here are some notes, in reverse chronological order.
 For a more conventional curriculum vitae, and for any informal discussion of your projects and ideas of collaboration, feel free to ask.

 2008-2013: Italian expat in London, leading the case for cyber security

 In September 2008 I moved to London, England, from Milan, Italy.

 After a year spent in charitable activities, continuous professional development and networking, I started providing advice and problem solving expertise to large organisations, charities and government bodies in order to early detect and prevent IT security disruptions and corporate crime in information management practices.

 Some pieces of my independent research findings on these topical matters are published in the section publications of this website.
-Other notes on digital skills (99 STARS) and international taxonomies about cyber crime (Turning the tide) will be available in 2014.
+Other notes on digital skills (99 Stars: competencies and skills that matter for personal and professional well-being and lifelong learning in the digital age) and international taxonomies about cyber crime (Turning the tide) will be available in 2014.

 1995 - 2008: Jumping up and down the internet wagon with an evergreen approach to new media and human computer interaction